nianswe/ci_project1/README.md

 - __Book Now__

-  - This page allows the user to check the availability to stay by filling the form with date, name and email address and submit.
+  - The Book now page allows the user to check the availability to stay by filling the form with date, name and email address and send, the function to send an email is not present, it may be developed in future release.

 ![Book Now](https://github.com/nianswe/ci_project1/blob/main/assets/images/the_treetop_bungalows_booknow.png)

 - __The Footer__

   - The footer section includes links to the relevant social media sites.
 The links will open to a new tab to allow easy navigation for the user.
-  - The footer social media links will be available on the bottom except for screens with height smaller than 720px.
+  - It will always be available at the bottom except for screens smaller than 720px in height, when it is available by scrolling down so as not to hide relevant content.

 ![Footer](https://github.com/nianswe/ci_project1/blob/main/assets/images/the_treetop_bungalows_footer.png)

 ## Testing

-- All links in navigation menu and nav-toggle tested and verified.
+All links in the navigation menu and toogle are tested and verified.
-- Social networks links in footer ar tested, opens in new tab in browser, noopener rel attribute added.
+- Links to social networks in the footer are tested, open in a new tab in the browser, noopener rel attribute has been added.
-- Google Chrome Development Tools are used for responsive page testing.
+- Google Chrome's development tools are used for responsive page testing.
-    - All availabe screen resolutions are tested on all pages.
+          - All available screen resolutions are tested on all pages.

           - Navigation toogle menu, will be present on screens with width up to 768px.
-    - Horizontal navigation nenu will be present on screens wider than 768px.
+          - Horizontal navigation will be present on screens wider than 768px.

-    - Book Now! button on landing page, will be present on screens with width up to 768px.
+          - Book now! button on the landing page, will be present on screens with width up to 768px.
-    - Book Now Banner will be present and replace Book Now botton on screens wider than 768px.
+          - The Book Now banner will be present and replace the Book Now button on screens wider than 768px.

-    - Footer with Social media links and Copyright will be hidden on screen height up to 768px, needs to scroll down to be viewed, because form on Book now page will take up all space.
+          - Footer with links to social media and copyright information will be hidden at screen height up to 768px, must be scrolled down to see, as the form on the Book page now takes up all the space.

 ### Validator Testing